plausible/docs/docs/plausible-script.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Your Plausible Analytics tracking script code will look something like this:
+Your Plausible Analytics tracking script code will look something like this (your exact code will be shown on the JavaScript snippet page):

 ```html
 <script async defer data-domain=”yourdomain.com” src=”https://plausible.io/js/plausible.js”></script>